reoseah/catwalks-incorporated/text styling.md

 ## General

-All user facing text is to be written in the particular style.
+Some user facing text is to be written in the particular style.

 This style mainly parodies corporative language, aggressive or manipulative marketing and legal disclaimers.